When it comes to your child’s dental health, don’t wait

 5.)
 Make that first appointment

 Children should see the dentist for the first time around the age of one, and on a regular twice-yearly schedule after that.
 That first trip allows your dentist to check for cavities and any developmental problems — and begin a positive relationship for future visits with your child.
-Call today: 800-717-KIDS.
+Call us today to schedule an appointment: 800-717-KIDS.